How does your Get Home Bag measure up?

 For example, a hatchet is a nice tool ... but you're not going camping.
 You can simply break tree limbs, you don't need to chop them down, and you don't need to chop firewood.
-Instead of a hatchet consider a small folding saw (OF GOOD QUALITY) that backpackers carry.
+Instead of a hatchet consider a small folding saw (top quality -- you want to count on it repeatedly) that backpackers carry.
 This thing weighs a 1/3 of what the hatchet weighs (plus it makes a lot less noise when it's being used -- if you're concerned about alerting people to your location then you don't want to bring anything that makes noise).

 These are just suggestions.
 If you love your hatchet, hold on to it.
 I'm just giving examples of where you can really trim down on weight to the bare essentials and make do with improvised tools in your environment.

-Regarding candle use as a fire-starter, I've discussed this in other articles - placing a lit candle under your damp tinder is a great way to get it to start burning.
+You can also use your candle as a fire-starter: I've discussed this in other articles: placing a lit candle under your damp tinder is a great way to get your damp tinder to eventually start burning.
 Be sure to pull the candle away before the heat from the burning tinder melts the top of your candle (so keep the tinder at a distance even if you have to build an elevated platform to start your fire).
 You can get the next 20-30 fires going with just one good long burning emergency candle.

 Now, let's look at water -- water for drinking.

-Check out Klean Kanteen Stainless Steel Water Bottle (choose the 40oz size, which is largest).
+Check out Klean Kanteen Stainless Steel Water Bottle (consider the 40oz size, which is largest, and that means you can carry more purified water at any given time).
 With some light-weight metal wire you can hang it over a fire - you don't need a grill to stand it on (a grill is another item you don't need in your Get Home Bag).
 (Note: Do not boil water in a Klean Kanteen with an insulated design.
 Only boil water in the simpler models that specify in the product description (see link) that it's safe to put over a flame.
 Always take the cap off first.
-It's plastic and might melt from the high heat, plus the steam from boiling water may cause it to simply break apart.
-Take the cap off first.)
+It's plastic and might melt from the high heat, plus the steam from boiling water may cause it to simply break apart.)

-Next, we need to look at food, clothing, shelter, maps, communications, self-defense, light, and first aid.
+Next, we need to look at food, clothing, shelter, maps, communications, self-defense, artificial light, and first aid.

 That's a lot for one small backpack.